hmrc/github-admin-report-lambda/README.md

 * A secure string SSM parameter to be setup containing the github token.
 The name of this token must be added to the ENV vars.
 * A S3 bucket to store the report.
 The name of this bucket must be added to the ENV vars.

-The Lambda will temporarily store the report (in CSV format) before uploading to S3 bucket.
+The Lambda will temporarily store the report (in JSON format) before uploading to S3 bucket.
 Lambdas can only store at `/tmp` so the filepath ENV var needs to be set to reflect this.
+You can also run reports in CSV format by changing `GHTOOL_FILE_TYPE=csv`.

 ## Environment variables